Colin G. Kruse. 2 Corinthians. Exegetical Guide to the Greek New Testament. Nashville: B&H Academic, 2020. 328 pages. $29.99 (paperback).

 One deficiency of Kruse’s volume is that, when discussing lexical and text-critical issues, he does not consistently specify primary sources or textual witnesses.
 This lack of specific citations may prove frustrating for those hoping to use Kruse’s work as a foray into primary resources.
 For instance, Kruse notes that ἐπιτιμία (punishment) in 2 Cor 2:6 occurs only here in the Greek New Testament but states that “in the extrabiblical writings it is used of the imposition of either legal penalties or commercial sanctions” (44).
 Citing a primary extrabiblical passage or two would help pastors and students gain access to the world of those extrabiblical writings.
 However, Kruse displays great grammatical and syntactical skill, as can be seen in his treatment of prepositions and conjunctions in 2 Cor 6:4–10, where Paul employs these for rhetorical purposes to commend his new covenant ministry.
 Kruse’s reflections on Paul’s weakness in 2 Cor 10:1–6 also help the reader to synthesize the letter as Paul’s self-defense against the charges being leveled against him.
 In sum, while the paucity of specific primary references limits what readers might gain from Kruse’s volume, pastors and students will benefit from his ability to judiciously discuss grammatical, syntactical, and theological issues.

 CBS book notices provide brief descriptive summaries and assessments of new publications in biblical studies and biblical theology.
+CBS book notices are not full academic book reviews.
 The present book notice was written by Dr. Todd R. Chipman, Assistant Dean of Graduate Studies and Assistant Professor of Biblical Studies at Midwestern Baptist Theological Seminary.